 Division of Humanities

-Aiming to foster the skills to address various problems related to humans, such as human behaviors, social phenomena, languages and history, by taking a creative and flexible approach, the Division of Humanities has two programs, including the specialty deepening program, which conducts studies mainly on a specific specialized domain, and the interdisciplinary comprehensive program, which conducts studies mainly on a composite domain.
+Aiming to foster skills to address various problems related to humans, such as human behaviors, social phenomena, languages, and history, by taking a creative and flexible approach, the Division of Humanities has two programs: the specialty deepening program, which conducts studies mainly in a specific specialized domain, and the interdisciplinary comprehensive program, which conducts studies mainly in a composite domain.

 Diploma Policy

-The Department of Humanities trains students to deepen their expertise in the fields of human sciences, history, language and literature, and cultural resources, and to have a multifaceted perspective that cuts across disciplines, as well as the ability to discover and solve new problems.
-The program trains students in the ability to read literature, conduct experiments and surveys, and conduct fieldwork independently, as well as in the logical thinking, writing, and oral presentation skills required for conceiving and presenting papers based on the collection of such materials.
-As a result, students will acquire creativity and flexibility that can be applied to various professional fields, and will be expected to play an active role in modern society by utilizing the results of their studies in the humanities.
+The Division of Humanities trains students to deepen their expertise in the fields of human sciences, history, language, literature, and cultural resources, and to develop a multifaceted perspective that cuts across disciplines, as well as the ability to discover and solve new problems.
+The program trains students to read the literature, conduct experiments and surveys, and perform fieldwork independently, and develop the logical thinking, writing, and oral presentation skills required to conceive and present papers based on a collection of such materials.
+As a result, students will acquire creativity and flexibility that can be applied to various professional fields and will be expected to play an active role in modern society by utilizing the skills obtained in their studies in the humanities.

-The degree of Master of Arts or Master of Science will be conferred to those who have acquired creativity and flexibility, and who can be expected to play an active role in contemporary society by utilizing the achievements of the humanities.
+The degree of Master of Arts or Master of Philosophy will be conferred on those who have acquired creativity and flexibility, and who can be expected to play an active role in contemporary society by utilizing the achievements of the humanities.

 Degree requirements